chazlarson/Media-Scripts/README.md

 1. tmdb-people.py - retrieve TMDB images for a list of people

 See the [TMDB Scripts README](TMDB/README.md) for details.

+## Plex Image Picker

+This presents a web UI that lets you scroll through the images that Plex provides for each item [movie, show, season, episode], selecting the one you want by clicking a button, which downloads it to an asset directory

+See the [Plex Image Picker README](Plex%20Image%20Picker/README.md) for details.

 # Other script repos of interest